Private vs Resident-Owned Parks

 There can be other risks associated with renting in a private park compared to investing in the owner parks.

 Although rare, it 'has happened' where a private owner decides to sell the property for some new major development.
-In that case all the trailer owners have a problem.
-The cost to move to another park is one issue but also the age of the trailer may even prevent that.
+In that case all the park model owners have a problem.
+The cost to move to another park is one issue but also the age of the unit may even prevent that.

 A private park can also be sold to new owners who decide to change the rules, rents, or other things impacting the residents.
 But market forces are also at play and any owner is wise to provide good customer service if they want to be successful in the long haul.